jamescarson3/ctls2017/docs/intro_to_linux_02.md

 $ ls
 ```

-I have no files or folders in my home directory at this time, so I do not get a response.
+I have no files or folders in my home directory yet, so I do not get a response.
 Next, we can create some folders using the `mkdir` (make directory) command.
 The words 'folder' and 'directory' are interchangeable:

 ```